2019 Leadership Conference Speaker Biographies

 Debbie holds a Series 7 and Series 24 license, is a Certified Fraud Examiner and a Certified Financial Crimes Investigator.
 She is also a board member of the NH Chapter of the Association of Certified Fraud Examiners, a member of the International Association of Financial Crime Investigators and a member of the The National Association of Bunco Investigators.

-Bonnie E. Orlowski, CAIA, is Senior Vice President and Head of Consultant Relations & Financial Intermediaries at Ariel Investments.
-She is responsible for institutional business development and client services with a special focus on investment consultants and financial intermediaries.
-Ms. Orlowski joined Ariel in 2016 after spending eighteen years with AllianceBernstein L.P., most recently as senior vice president and head of North America consultant relations.
-In this capacity, she cultivated relationships with key global consulting firms.
+Bonnie E. Orlowski, CAIA, serves as head of consultant relations and financial intermediaries for Ariel Investments.
+In this capacity, she is responsible for cultivating relationships with global investment consulting firms and strategic partners.
+Beyond these roles, Ms. Orlowski also functions as president of Ariel Distributors, LLC.
+Previous to joining Ariel, she spent 18 years with AllianceBernstein L.P., most recently as senior vice president and head of North America consultant relations.
 Prior to that, she held various roles including global business development, vice president of public fund marketing, and client service.
-Ms. Orlowski graduated from Bucknell University with a BA in international relations.
-She is also a CAIA Charter Holder.
+Ms. Orlowski graduated from Bucknell University with a BA in international relations and is also a CAIA Charter Holder.

 Preston R. Sargent is an Executive Vice President at Bailard and the President and CEO of the Bailard Real Estate Fund.
 Prior to Bailard, he was an Executive Vice President and Principal at Kennedy Associates (now Bentall Kennedy) where he was a member of the firm’s Executive and Investment committees and Portfolio Manager of Kennedy’s $8BN Open End Diversified Core Equity fund.
 Before Kennedy, Sargent was a Vice President and Regional Team Leader at GE Investments where he bought, managed, and sold over $2BN in assets across all property types.
 He has held positions in acquisitions, asset management and debt workout at Aetna Realty Investors, William Blair Realty and LaSalle Partners.
 Preston is active in the Urban Land Institute and the National Association of Real Estate Investment Managers (NAREIM).
 He has been a frequent speaker, moderator and panelist at industry conferences, a guest lecturer at graduate programs of Columbia University and the University of Washington, and a regular judge at University of Texas Graduate School’s annual National Real Estate Challenge.
 Preston holds a JD Degree from Case Western Reserve University and a BA Degree from Colorado College.